 A spaghetti pie casserole will quickly take you to foodie paradise, with its delightful mix of creamy cheese sauce, hearty chicken breasts, and soft spaghetti.
 It's a dish that's guaranteed to win dinner when you're serving it up for the family.
 The kids will be running back for seconds, so make sure you have enough to go around.

-It's easy to make too, and you can add a touch of home comfort by putting your pasta maker into action.
+It's easy to make too, you can follow our homemade pasta making guide to add a touch of home comfort.
 Here's our cheesy chicken spaghetti casserole recipe!

 7 oz of spaghetti pasta*

 1 large onion, chopped

 2 cups of mushrooms, chopped

 2 cups of chicken breast, diced (pre-cooked for the casserole)

 1 cups of milk

 1 tbsp of salted butter